SaulVas/ARI3129/report.md

 The YOLO series of models has revolutionised object detection since its introduction in 2016.
 Unlike traditional methods, which involve separate processes for region proposal and classification, YOLO frames detection as a single regression problem, predicting bounding boxes and class probabilities in one pass through the network.
 This unified approach ensures speed and efficiency, enabling YOLO to process images at impressive frame rates while maintaining competitive accuracy [2].
 Over the years, enhancements in the YOLO architecture have introduced features such as anchor boxes, multi-scale predictions, and better loss functions, which have improved its robustness and scalability [3].

-Recent iterations like YOLOv5, YOLOv8, and YOLOv11 have further refined the model’s capabilities.
+Recent iterations like YOLOv5, YOLOv8, and YOLOv11 have further refined the model's capabilities.
 YOLOv5 incorporates automated anchor generation and mosaic data augmentation, making it highly adaptable to diverse datasets [4].
 YOLOv8, on the other hand, integrates advanced feature aggregation and attention mechanisms, boosting its performance on complex datasets [5].
 The YOLOv11 version builds on these advancements by adopting state-of-the-art training strategies and expanding its ability to handle challenging scenarios, such as overlapping objects and occlusions [6].
 These models are widely regarded for their ability to balance computational efficiency with high detection accuracy, making them ideal for time-sensitive applications.

 In addition to detection algorithms, effective dataset preparation is critical to achieving reliable results.
 Roboflow, a widely used platform in the computer vision community, simplifies the end-to-end dataset creation pipeline.
 Its powerful annotation tools leverage AI to speed up labeling while maintaining accuracy, a crucial step in training high-performing models.
 Furthermore, Roboflow offers built-in data augmentation techniques, such as flipping, rotation, brightness adjustments, and cropping, to increase dataset diversity and improve model generalization.
 These augmentations simulate real-world conditions, ensuring that models trained on augmented datasets are robust across various scenarios [7].